keithalewis/math/bsmbs.md

 B-S/M considered a dynamic hedge in the bond and stock that replicates the option payoff.
-The value of a hedge at any point in time is equal to the current position times current market prices.
+The value of a hedge at any point in time is equal to the current hedge position times current market prices.
 If the value of the option is known as a function of hedging instruments then the _delta_ hedge is the derivative of option value with respect to underlying instrument price.

 Scholes and Merton won the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel in 1997 "for a new method to determine the value of derivatives."